Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Witness Condition

 \begin{myexample}{Example~\ref{ex:heavy-tailed-regression} and Lemma~\ref{lem:renyi-to-kl-simple} in light of \cite{Birge04}} Proposition 1 of \cite{Birge04} shows that, in the case of well-specified bounded regression with Gaussian noise $\xi$, the excess risk is bounded by the $1/2$-annealed excess risk times a constant proportional to $r^2$, where $r$ is the bound on $|f(X)|$ as in Example~\ref{ex:heavy-tailed-regression}.
-This result thus gives an analogue of Lemma~\ref{lem:renyi-to-kl-simple} for bounded regression with Gaussian noise and also allows us to apply one of our main results, Theorem~\ref{thm:main-bounded} below (excess risk bounds with heavy-tailed losses) for this model.
-Our earlier Example~\ref{ex:heavy-tailed-regression} extends Birg\'e's result, since it shows that the excess risk can be bounded by a constant times the annealed excess risk if the {the target $Y$ has an almost surely uniformly bounded conditional second moment}, which, in the well-specified setting in particular, specializes to $\xi \mid X$ almost surely having (uniformly) bounded second moment (and thus potentially having quite heavy tails) rather than Gaussian tails.
-On the other hand, \cite[Section 2.2]{Birge04} also gives a negative result for sets $\cF$ that are not bounded (i.e.~$\sup_{x \in \cX, f \in \cF} |f(x)| = \infty$): even in the `nice' case of Gaussian regression, there exist such sets for which the ratio between excess risk and annealed excess risk can be arbitrarily large, i.e. there exists no finite constant $c_u$ for which (\ref{eq:rklsimple}) holds for all $f \in \cF$.
+This result thus gives an analogue of Lemma~\ref{lem:renyi-to-kl-simple} for bounded regression with Gaussian noise and also allows us to apply one of our main results, Theorem~\ref{thm:main-bounded-b} below (excess risk bounds with heavy-tailed losses), for this model.
+Our earlier Example~\ref{ex:heavy-tailed-regression} extends Birg\'e's result, since it shows that the excess risk can be bounded by a constant times the annealed excess risk if the target $Y$ has an almost surely uniformly bounded conditional second moment, which, in the well-specified setting in particular, specializes to $\xi \mid X$ almost surely having (uniformly) bounded second moment (and thus potentially having quite heavy tails) rather than Gaussian tails.
+On the other hand, \cite[Section 2.2]{Birge04} also gives a negative result for sets $\cF$ that are not bounded (i.e.~$\sup_{x \in \cX, f \in \cF} |f(x)| = \infty$): even in the ``nice'' case of Gaussian regression, there exist such sets for which the ratio between excess risk and annealed excess risk can be arbitrarily large, i.e., there exists no finite constant $c_u$ for which (\ref{eq:rklsimple}) holds for all $f \in \cF$.
 From this we infer, by using Lemma~\ref{lem:renyi-to-kl-simple} in the contrapositive direction, that for such $\cF$ the witness condition also does not hold. \end{myexample}

-\begin{myexample}{witness vs. the small-ball condition} Intriguingly, on an intuitive level the witness condition bears some similarity to the recent small-ball assumption of \cite{mendelson2014learning-a}.
-This assumption states that there exist constants $\kappa > 0$ and $\epsilon \in (0, 1)$ such that, for all $f, h \in \cF$, we have
+\begin{myexample}{witness vs. the small-ball assumption} Intriguingly, on an intuitive level the witness condition bears some similarity to the small-ball assumption of \cite{mendelson2014learning}. \glsaddcond{small-ball} This assumption states that there exist constants $\kappa > 0$ and $\epsilon \in (0, 1)$ such that, for all $f, h \in \cF$, we have